CarbonPackages/Carbon.Pipeline/Readme.md

 ### Install via composer

 Run `composer require carbon/pipeline --dev`.
-During the installation, some files (if not already existing) will be copied to your root folder.
+Some files (if not already existing) will be copied to your root folder during the installation.
 After installing the package, run the command `yarn install` to install the required packages, defined in `package.json`.
 Feel free to modify and change dependencies before installing 👍

 ### Manual install